What is Trans-Tasman Resources?

 The South Taranaki Bight is home to some beautiful and rare marine wildlife, including eight at-risk mammal species like the pygmy blue whale and critically endangered Māui dolphin.
 For over 10 years, local iwi, residents and environmental groups have successfully protested against TTR’s plans to mine the South Taranaki Bight.
 And the Supreme Court repeatedly agreed that environmental protection is the bottom line, and that seabed mining would jeopardise that.

-But Trans-Tasman Resources is set to bypass these environmental protections by using the Luxon Government’s Fast-Track Approvals Bill.
+Trans-Tasman Resources attempted to bypass these environmental protections by using the Luxon Government’s Fast-Track Approvals Act.
+But this too was struck down as the Fast Track expert panel declined TTR’s Fast-Track application to mine the Taranaki seabed.

 How bad would seabed mining be for the environment?